Mass Intellectuality and Democratic Leadership in Higher Education

 As dad was dying I came across a book that helped us in the last weeks of his life and in making the arrangements for his burial.
 Reading The Natural Death Handbook guided us in what we could do for dad prior to and following his death.
 It gave us the confidence and basic knowledge of what signs to look for as dad was dying, how to care for his body, and the details of a good undertaker, who allowed us to create the funeral on our terms.

-After his last breaths that Spring evening, we removed the catheter and the syringe driver; we washed and dressed him in the clothes he requested and laid him out peacefully.
+After his last breaths that Spring evening, we removed the catheter, the syringe driver and laid him out peacefully.
 Neighbours came to visit him and say goodbye.
 He remained with us overnight and the undertaker came the next day.
-We carried him out of the house together, into the back of the estate car.
-Luke and I helped dig his grave.
+We carried him out of the house together, into the back of the undertaker’s car.
+A few days later, Luke and I helped dig his grave.
 On the day of the funeral, dad was brought back to the house in the willow coffin he had asked for and mum decorated it with flowers.
 Members of the family gathered at the house and then we carried his body through the village to the church which was full of his friends.

 The vicar said a few words, but left the service largely to us.
-Afterwards, we took dad outside to the small burial ground, lowered the coffin and threw dirt over him.
+Afterwards, we took dad outside to the small burial ground, lowered the coffin and shovelled soil over him.
 Several people remained to fill the hole.
-It was cathartic.
+It felt right.
 The least we could do.

 ~~

 Over the years, I’ve thought about the funeral and how the Natural Death Centre and the work they do had such a profound influence at such an important moment in our lives.
-I’m so grateful for that.
+I’m so grateful for that and pleased to be a supporter of their work.

 Here’s a talk by Claire and Rupert Callender, one of the Trustees of the Natural Death Centre.